 A ticket comes in on a Wednesday afternoon from Rebecca, the Finance Director, reporting a blue screen error (BSOD) on every boot with the device unable to load the OS.
 Jared jumps right on it.
 Since remote access isn't an option when the device can't load the OS, Jared grabs his gear and heads on-site.

-Jared enables boot logging, but before rebooting, he decides to disable BitLocker so he won't have to look up that recovery key every time he needs to cycle back into Safe Mode.
+Jared enables boot logging, but before rebooting, he decides to disable BitLocker so he won't have to look up that recovery key every time he needs to get back into Safe Mode.
 He understands the importance of drive encryption and plans to re-enable it once he's done.
-Control Panel won't cooperate, so he opens PowerShell as an Administrator and runs: manage-bde -off C:
+Control Panel won't cooperate in Safe Mode, so he opens PowerShell as an Administrator and runs: manage-bde -off C:

 He closes the ticket and clocks out for the day.
 What he doesn't realize is that he forgot to re-enable BitLocker...